JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 ### Setting up the worker service

 Per default, the worker service is only thinking about itself, running an internal job, processing a queue or something other less interactive.
 This is very different from a web service which constantly listens for incoming requests.
-To implement health checks we need to add web service capabilities to the worker service so Kubernetes can send requests to ask for health updates.
+To implement health checks we need to add light-weight web service capabilities to the worker service so Kubernetes can send requests to ask for health updates.
 There's no Visual Studio template that includes both worker and web service and you can solve this in different ways.
 In this article, I've started by creating a web service and then I added the functionality for the worker service, but you could do it the other way around also.

 Create a new empty project using the `ASP.NET Core Web Application` template.
 Make sure to use ASP.NET Core 3.0 as framework.
 If you've installed Visual Studio 2019 (16.3 or higher) then 3.0 will be the default framework when creating new projects.